DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-iv12397/README.md

 	* Existence Proofs
 	* Uniqueness Proof

-- After reviewing, we were introduced to DISMATH Application
+- After reviewing, we were introduced to DISMATH Application.
+	* First, we discussed about the functions.

 - **_"A smile can change a life."_**
 		- *Irene Victoria L. Or*, **DISMATH EL**